aehrc/pathling/site/docs/configuration.md

   a protected Amazon S3 bucket.
 - `pathling.storage.aws.secretAccessKey` - Authentication details for connecting
   to a protected Amazon S3 bucket.
+- `pathling.storage.aws.signedUrlExpiry` - (default: `3600`) Number of seconds
+  that S3 pre-signed URLs should remain valid for.
+This is relevant when using an S3 URL for `resultUrl`.

 ### Apache Spark